Thank you for reading our post, please rate this article at the end.

 Disclaimer:

 This website is provided for educational and informational purposes only and does not constitute providing medical advice or professional services.
-The information provided should not be used for diagnosing or treating a health problem or disease, and those seeking personal medical advice should consult with a licensed physician.
+The information provided should not be used for diagnosing or treating a health problem or disease.
+Those seeking personal medical advice should consult a licensed physician.

-Always seek the advice of your doctor or other qualified health provider regarding a medical condition.
+Always consult your doctor or other qualified healthcare provider for medical advice regarding a specific condition.
 Never disregard professional medical advice or delay seeking it because of something you have read on the CrowSurvival website.
 If you think you may have a medical emergency, call 911 or go to the nearest emergency room immediately.

-This website or its use creates no physician-patient relationship.
+This website or its use does not create a physician-patient relationship.
 Neither the owners nor its employees, nor any contributor to this website, makes any representations, express or implied, concerning the information provided herein or to its use.

 Home page